ninchat/ninchat-api/api.md

 Reply event: [`channel_created`](#channel_created)

 Create an audience channel.
+Caller must be a member of the queue.

 Initial agent user must be specified via the `user_id` parameter.
+The target user must be a member of the queue's realm.

 Attributes `disclosed_since` and `private` are set, and `upload` and `video` are inherited from the queue, unless overridden.